 Let me tell you about the hand test.
 Close the curtains and blinds in the room, turn off the lights, and close the door.
 You want the room to be just like you have it when your baby sleeps.
 Give yourself a moment or two to let your eyes adjust.
 Next, put your hand in front of your face.
 Can you see your hand?
 If you can, your baby’s room may not be dark enough, and this could be the reason your baby is taking short naps or waking early in the morning.

 There are several ways to make your baby’s room dark enough to pass the hand test.
-I’ve got a great video for you where I show you several products you can use to do this.
+I’ve got a great video for you where I show you several products (use code Cara for 10% off) you can use to do this.

 Don’t forget to look for light coming from electronics in the room.
 Here are a few to consider.